PhineasPhreak/documents-learning/How-To/how-to-install-archlinux.md

 pacstrap -i /mnt base base-devel linux linux-headers linux-firmware nano vim bash-completion
 ```

-To install the LTS kernel and Linux LTS headers : `linux-lts` and `linux-lts-headers`
+To install the LTS kernel and Linux LTS headers : `linux-lts` and `linux-lts-headers`.
+For more information see [Officially supported kernels](https://wiki.archlinux.org/title/kernel#Officially_supported_kernels)

 After the installation completes, generate `fstab` file for your new Arch Linux system by issuing the following command.